clockworklabs/SpacetimeDB/docs/docs/Unity Tutorial/Part 1 - Basic Multiplayer.md

 }
 ```

-Next we write our very first reducer, `create_player`:
+Next we write our very first reducer, `create_player`.
+From the client we will call this reducer when we create a new player:

 **Append to the bottom of lib.rs:**